harlig/square-one/README.md

 SquareOne is an isometric puzzle game.
 This game was built for the [2022 Game Off](https://itch.io/jam/game-off-2022)

+## Contributing

+Unity editor version: 2021.3.11f1

+I added some notes into the help section below if OmniSharp is being a pain (more of a note for myself since I'm new to Unity).

 ## Ideas

 ### Level ideas